+ REMEMBRANCE +

 Christine Gesell Stevens - Gracious soft-spoken friend to all animals

-Rick Stover, SMC - His tennis shoes were thrown into a tree at Jim Bourne's
+Rick Stover, SMC - His tennis shoes were thrown into a tree at Jim Bourne's - AIDS 1985

 John Sturgis, short, quiet, reliable ALOC singer